DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    reserve it.
 When you leave a shared section you must free it.

 -  Each “section” is merely a logical concept, there are no electronic section breaks in the track.
+You may have up to 255 sections (More can be supported by a code mod if required)

 So we will need some extra sensors (hardware required) and some logical blocks (all in the mind!):